-There is a suitable crypto wallet on the market for every type of investor.
-Whether you’re a small investor or a billionaire, you’ll find a self-custody option that fits your needs.
-There are mobile wallets and computer software available for free.
-When the size of your portfolio increases, you can switch to a cold wallet and increase the level of security.
+There is a crypto wallet suitable for everyone on the market.
+Whether you are a small investor or a billionaire, you’ll find a storage solution that suits your needs.
+There are mobile wallets and computer software.
+When your portfolio increases in value, you can switch to a cold wallet and have maximum security.

-A beginner can get started by keeping the coins in the crypto exchange where they were bought.
+A beginner can get started by keeping the coins in a crypto exchange.
 However, we recommend learning about self-custody from the beginning.
-If you know how to use an online bank, you can also use a crypto wallet.
+You can use a crypto wallet if you know how to use an online bank.
 A cryptocurrency wallet only requires some extra care and dedication.

-The most important thing with crypto wallets is the backup codes, i.e. recovery keys.
+The most important thing with crypto wallets is the backup codes, i.e., recovery keys.
 Recovery keys are created during the wallet installation phase.
-This refers to a list of 12–24 words that should be stored on a piece of paper.
+This refers to a list of 12–24 words that should be stored on paper.
 These recovery keys enable restoring your wallet to a new device if your mobile phone breaks or gets stolen, for example.

 If someone else gets access to your recovery keys, they can clone your wallet and empty its contents.
-Don’t begin self-custody before you have carefully familiarized yourself with the risks and tried wallets with smaller amounts first.
+Don’t begin self-custody before carefully familiarizing yourself with the risks, and tried wallets with smaller amounts first.